percevalw/pret/docs/tutorials/interacting-with-the-server.md

 ## Persisting the store to the file system

 Passing a file path to the `sync` option makes the store persistent across server restarts and enables collaboration even when several kernels run in different processes.
-Every update is appended to the file as a binary Yjs delta.
+Every update is appended to the file as a binary Yjs CRDT update.
 Each server watches the file for changes so that edits made by another process are picked up and broadcasted to its connected clients.

 ```python
 store = create_store({"count": 0}, sync="./shared_state.bin")